Africanized bee: Safety

 While bee incidents are much less common than they were during the first wave of Africanized honey bee colonization, this can be largely attributed to modified and improved bee management techniques.
 Prominent among these are locating bee-yards much farther away from human habitation, creating barriers to keep livestock at enough of a distance to prevent interaction, and education of the general public to teach them how to properly react when feral colonies are encountered and what resources to contact.
-The Africanized honey bee is considered the honey bee of choice for beekeeping in Brazil.
+The Africanized honey bee is now considered the honey bee of choice for beekeeping in Brazil.

 Impact on pets and livestock

 Africanized honey bees are a threat to outdoor pets, especially mammals.
 The most detailed information available pertains to dogs.

 Less is known about livestock as victims.
-There is a widespread consensus that cattle suffer occasional Africanized honey bee attacks in Brazil, but there is little documentation about this.
-It appears that cows sustain hundreds of stings if they are attacked, but can survive with injury.
+There is a widespread consensus that cattle suffer occasional Africanized honey bee attacks in Brazil, but there is little relevant documentation.
+It appears that cows sustain hundreds of stings if they are attacked, but can survive such injuries.